 Get a website

-Your website and social media pages make up the backbone of your marketing activities.
-But it’s not enough to simply have a .com or Facebook Page.
-Your website must look current, be easy to navigate, and provide regular updates.
-If you have never built a professional website before, companies like HomeGauge can help you create one that is tailored to your home inspection business.
+Your website and social media pages are the backbone of your marketing activities.
+But it’s not enough to have a .com or Facebook Page.
+Your website must look current, navigate easily, and provide regular updates.
+If you have never built a professional website before, companies like HomeGauge can help you create one tailored to your home inspection business.

-When building your online presence, be sure to consistently brand any social media pages that you establish to match your website.
-This means using the same logo, tagline and contact details throughout.
+When building your online presence, consistently brand any social media pages you establish to match your website.
+This means using the same logo, tagline, and contact details throughout.

-Also, match this branding to any printed business cards and brochures so that there is continuity in your company’s image.
-Any printed material should be directing people to your website and/or social media profiles.
+Also, match this branding to any printed business cards and brochures to ensure continuity in your company’s image.
+Any printed material should direct people to your website and social media profiles.